Program and participation

 This workshop is the fifth in a series of ICRA 2019-2023 events.
 The aim of this workshop is to bring together researchers and practitioners from different communities and to discuss recent developments in this field, promising approaches, their limitations, benchmarking techniques and open challenges.

-This workshop features the talks of 8 high-profile invited speakers of diverse academic and industrial backgrounds, a call for short papers and a trajectory prediction challenge.
+This workshop features the talks of several high-profile invited speakers of diverse academic and industrial backgrounds and a poster session featuring the workshop proceedings.

 Learn more